LaboratoireMecaniqueLille/crappy/docs/source/tutorials/gettingstarted.rst

 compatible paths.

 Let's say we want to save the data to a ``data.csv`` file in a ``Tutorial`` folder located where the ``.py`` script file is.
+Note that the folder will be created if it doesn't already exist.
 The code could look as follows :

 .. code-block:: python